PierreAuge/dcservo/README.md

 // So far I've made a very minor modification to implement use of the IBT-2 43Amp Motor Controller for use with larger motors.
 // So far so good.
 I've tested it within a large robot assembly and it seems to be working.

-This project uses and Arduino (or similar) to create a closed-loop position control for a DC motor to act as a replacement of a stepper motor and its drive electronics.
-In order to be compatible with stepper logic controller accepts two inputs STEP and DIRECTION so an external trajectory controller can operate the motor as it would do with a stepper.
+This project uses an Arduino (or similar) to create a closed-loop position control for a DC motor to act as a replacement for a stepper motor and its drive electronics.
+In order to be compatible with stepper logic, the controller accepts two inputs STEP and DIRECTION so an external trajectory controller can operate the motor as it would do with a stepper.

 This code depends on the excellent Arduino PID library by Brett Beauregard: https://github.com/br3ttb/Arduino-PID-Library/